Updated on December 20th, 2021 // by Katie Griffin

 By now, you likely can tell a difference in how your clothes fit.
 Your obstetrician or midwife will be able to feel that your uterus is enlarged.
 You’ll still be able to wear your regular clothes for a while, and your belly isn’t announcing your pregnancy to others.
 But you may find it exciting to see just a bit of a bump.
 Some women enjoy documenting their pregnant bellies, and you might want to start taking pictures if you want to have a record of how your body changes throughout this journey.
 A week 8 pregnancy photo may be the very first sign of a visible change!

-Week 8 Pregnancy: Symptoms
+Week 8 Pregnancy Symptoms

 Cramping or Abdominal Pain

 It is totally normal to feel cramping or even pain.
 While it’s more common later, some women also feel their uterus tightening throughout pregnancy.
 If your pain is severe or accompanied by bleeding, call your healthcare provider.
 Otherwise, you can try to ease the discomfort with rest or a hot water bottle.
 (Some women worry about the safety of a hot water bottle because of the warning against things like hot tubs, but a hot water bottle is too small to raise your core temperature.)
+Or you can try making your own rice sock that you can heat in the microwave and place on cramps or aches.

 Week 8 Pregnancy: Twins